sgod1/cplab/foundational-services.md

   operandBindInfo: {}
 ```

-By using information about foundational service operator subscription and about foundational service operator CR, ODLM will create operator subscriptions, and CR tp trigger operand deployment reconciliation for ibm-im-operator, and ibm-platformui-operator.<br/>
+By using information about foundational service operator subscription and about foundational service operator CR, ODLM will create operator subscriptions, and CR to trigger operand deployment reconciliation for ibm-im-operator, and ibm-platformui-operator.<br/>

 > Lab step.<br/>
 Validate ibm-im-operator, and ibm-platformui-operator subscriptions.<br/>